AskewCow/haskell-by-doing/03-Functions/content/Functions.md

 Welcome to **Functions**! ⭐
 In Haskell, functions are the **heart** of the language.
 You've already seen expressions and types, now you'll learn how to wrap them into reusable building blocks.

+> 💡 **Learning Tip:** This course includes a built-in notes system!
+Keep track of concepts you struggle with in one convenient place instead of re-reading entire lessons.
+Check out the `notes/` folder to reinforce your learning and review key insights anytime.

 ---

 ## 📝 Function Definitions